remlapmot/mrrobust/README.md

 To obtain the latest update please see the instructions [below](#installing-and-updating-mrrobust).

+* May 2026:
+  - Fix some typos
+  - Reran certification scripts on StataNow 19.5
 * September 2025:
   - Reran certification scripts on StataNow 19.5
 * May 2025: